• Skip to primary navigation

 For the purposes of baking, eggs should always be kept at room temperature.

-Often we are told to just add a 2 - 3 tbsp of flour to the bowl to help bring the picture back together.
+Often we are told to just add a 2 - 3 tablespoon of flour to the bowl to help bring the picture back together.
 This looks like it works but actually it just masks the problem.
 The recipe will still owkr but it will not be as light.

 The best way to fix this issue is to apply some heat underneath the bowl of your stand mixer by putting the bowl over a bain marie.
 This allows the fats to emulsify properly.